kaist-cp/cs431/homework/README.md

 While (safe) Rust's type system guarantees memory safety and the absence of data race, this guarantee relies on the correctness of the libraries implemented with unsafe features.
-Therefore tools like sanitizers are still essential when we use unsafe Rust.
+Therefore, tools like sanitizers are still essential when we use unsafe Rust.